mpwillson/fcgi/README.md

         socket "/run/fcgi.sock"
     }
 }
+`

 The socket file definition should match that provided to the fcgi-server via the configuration file.

 ## Testing

-To (minmally) test the FCGI server prior to installation, issue the command:
+To (minimally) test the FCGI server prior to installation, issue the command:

 `
 jpm -l install && jpm -l test